the-fayed/online-exam-system/README.md

 |/api/v1/auth|POST|Open endpoint to log in|-|email, password on request body|
 |/api/v1/users/:id/verify/:token|GET|Open endpoint to verify user email|-|userId, and userToken on request params|

+#### Note that only the admin can add another admin or any type of system user, but the professor and student can sign up.

 ### Department APIs

 |Endpoint|Method|Usage|Required role|Required data|